lalithabb/pic10c-finalproject/README.md

 **The data:**
 The BBC dataset contains raw text files sorted into one of 5 categories: politics, business, sports, entertainment, and tech.
 The first function (prepare_bbc_dataset()) moves all the text files out of these directories and randomly shuffles them in order to reclassify them later on.

-**Goal:**
-The idea is to classify the themes of documents using k-means clustering.

 **Program description:**
 This program parses the words in the BBC text files, formats them, calculates the term frequency-inverse document frequency (TF-IDF), creates a sparse matrix, and performs k-means analysis on them.
 K-Means is a clustering algorithm that assigns cluster centers, or centroids, to classify similar values (in this case TF-IDF values).
 The algorithm aims to reduce cluster heterogeneity, and thus create tightly knit clusters of words.
 Formulas for tf-idf can be found in the comments above the calculate_tfidf() function.
 Further definitions and descriptions of the sparse matrix and other functions can also be found in the program comments.